FonClive/CCLabs/02-s3/README.md

 #### Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket

  Add a private file to your data directory.
-Then, upload the directory to your bucket again **without including the private file**.
+Then, upload the directory to you*.
 There are three files in the data directory, all files will be copied except the "private.txt" using the following command

 **aws s3 cp --recursive "C:\Users\Lenovo\Desktop\data" s3://compudemy-your-aws-username/ --exclude "private.txt*"**